 Postgraduate programme in the department is open to both the internal and external context.
-PhD. and Master holders have been successfully raised through our highly enriched research programme.
-Apart from fundamental research, a fraction of our research is in the effective utilisation of locally available raw materials for local industry; a good example is the production of Zeolites from Nigerian clays, a major industrial chemical with a wide range of application in different areas such as Refinery Hydrocracking Reaction Catalysis.
+Ph.D. and Master's holders have been successfully raised through our highly enriched research programme.
+Apart from fundamental research, a fraction of our research is in the effective utilization of locally available raw materials for local industry; a good example is the production of Zeolites from Nigerian clays, a major industrial chemical with a wide range of application in different areas such as Refinery Hydrocracking Reaction Catalysis.

-The University has put in place an effective feedback system from our graduates and the report has always be positive; that is most of our graduates are employed shortly after Youth Service and a good number venture into small scale projects in collaboration with senior colleagues that graduated before them.
+The University has put in place an effective feedback system from our graduates and the report has always been positive; that is most of our graduates are employed shortly after Youth Service and a good number venture into small-scale projects in collaboration with senior colleagues that graduated before them.

 The department in line with the University policy is reaching out in research collaboration with some Universities and industrial processing companies both within and outside Nigeria.